SDK Cheat Sheet

 Schemas

-schema is a special type of record which contains a set of rules and constraints used to validate the record that references it.
+is a special type of record which contains a set of rules and constraints used to validate the record that references it.
 Schemas can be created for a specific record type and if at least one schema exists for any record type, all records of that type that are created or updated must reference at least one valid schema.
-Record types that can be validated using schemas are signer, symbol, wallet, bridge, intent, effect and circle
+Record types that can be validated using schemas are signer

-Creating an schema is just like creating any other record.
+Creating a schema is just like creating any other record.

 const { schema } = await sdk